 - Simple path distinguished from entry to exit points

-- Free access of semi-finished work from one station to the next
+- Free access to semi-finished work from one station to the next

-- Operators own entire workflow – from entry to exit point
+- Operators own the entire workflow – from entry to exit point

-- Ideal for semi-finished product that requires two or more sources of raw materials
+- it is ideal for a semi-finished product that requires two or more sources of raw materials

-- Ideal for cross-function manufacturing where multiple product lines can be worked on simultaneously.
+- It is suitable for cross-function manufacturing, where multiple product lines can be worked on simultaneously.

 - Easy designation of entry and exit points